 Short-term Care Quality

-This facility also was strong in the area of short-term care, where we awarded it a score of A-.
-Very few nursing homes performed better in this category.
-Our short-term care grades are meaningful for prospective residents seeking rehabilitation.
+This facility also fared very well in the area of short-term care, where we gave it a score of A-.
+Very few nursing homes performed better in this area.
+Short-term care ratings are meaningful for patients needing rehabilitation.
 Rehabilitation usually mandates higher levels of highly-skilled nursing.
-This means a vast spectrum of nursing services, spanning from registered nurses to physical and respiratory therapists, as well as other types of therapy.
-This facility was satisfactory in the two key staffing areas we looked at.
-It offered a reasonable level of care from both physical therapists and registered nurses.
-The last item we assessed in this category is the number of patients who were able to leave the nursing home and return to the community.
-We found that it was above average in this area with 55.8 percent of its residents returning home.
+Skilled nursing means a wide range of services, ranging from registered nurses to physical and speech therapists, as well as other forms of therapy.
+Fortunately, it looks like this facility has registered nurses on staff.
+Not all facilities employs these types of nurses.
+However, based on the information they provided, they do not appear to employ physical therapists.
+The last datapoint we assessed in this category is the percentage of patients who were able to leave the facility and return home.
+We discovered that 5.7 percent of this facility's residents were able to return home.

 Rating Over Time